Cartoon Orbit

-Cartoon Orbit was a children's online gaming network created by Turner Online to promote its shows and partners.
-Created as an addition to the Cartoon Network website, Cartoon Orbit opened to the public in October 2000.
-Its main attraction was a system of virtual trading cards called "cToons", which generally featured animation cells from programs broadcast on the network, though advertisement-based cToons were also common.
+Cartoon Orbit was an online gaming network created by Turner Online for CartoonNetwork.com that launched in November 2000 to promote its shows and partners.
+Its main attraction was a system of virtual trading cards called "cToons", which generally featured animation cells from programs broadcast on the network, though advertisement-based cToons were common.
 Added in October 2002 was the popular head-to-head strategy game gToons.

 The site began to suffer from lack of maintenance beginning in 2005.
 On October 16, 2006, Cartoon Network shut down Cartoon Orbit and left users with a "Thank You" certificate as a token of their appreciation.

 History

-Early years
+Development

-Cartoon Orbit was the brainchild of Sam Register, who was also behind the development of CartoonNetwork.com in 1998.
+Cartoon Orbit was the brainchild of Sam Register, who was behind the development of CartoonNetwork.com in 1998.
 He went on to become the creative director of the site as well as Cartoon Orbit from 2000 to 2001 before leaving to pursue television development with Cartoon Network in its Los Angeles studios.
-He came up with the idea for Cartoon Orbit after seeing Sesame Workshop's Sticker World.
+He came up with the idea for Cartoon Orbit after seeing Sesame Workshop's Sticker World website.
 After Register left Cartoon Orbit, Art Roche became the creative director of CartoonNetwork.com.
-Justin Williams was the project lead at Turner and Director of Community for Cartoon Orbit until 2003, when he began working on other Cartoon Network interactive projects.
-Lisa Furlong Jones, Sharon Karleskint Sharp and Robert Cass created content and wrote copy for Cartoon Orbit, while Noel Saabye and Brian Hilling provided the art and animation.
+Justin Williams was the project lead at Turner and Director of Community for Cartoon Orbit until 2003 when he began working on other Cartoon Network interactive projects.
+Lisa Furlong Jones, Sharon Karleskint Sharp, and Robert Cass created content and wrote copy for Cartoon Orbit while Noel Saabye and Brian Hilling provided the art and animation.